philfv9/spmf-server-webclient/README.md

 ---

-## Usage
+## Quick start

 ### 1. Start the server

-1. Start the SPMF Server  (see [SPMF-Server](https://github.com/philfv9/spmf-server) page for instructions).
+1. Download the SPMF Server and start the SPMF Server (see [SPMF-Server](https://github.com/philfv9/spmf-server) for details).
+Requires Java.

-### 2. Start the webclient

-Open `index.html`.
+### 2. Start the webclient by clicking on `index.html`.
+Click the **Connect** button to establish a connection.
+If the connection success, then click on **Run job** to run an algorithm on a data file.

-You can also preset the configuration for connecting to the server in config.js:
+Optional: You can preset the configuration for connecting to the server in config.js:

 | Setting | Description |
 |--------|------------|